-1.20 The Payee's PSP and any intermediary PSP must retain records of any information received on a Payer for five years, in accordance with the Regulation.

-1.21 The Payer's PSP must retain records of transactions and supporting evidence of the Payer's identity in accordance with Part I, Chapter 8.
+- 1.20 The Payee's PSP and any intermediary PSP must retain records of any information received on a Payer for five years, at which point the personal data must be deleted, unless otherwise provided for by national law. - 1.21 The Payer's PSP must retain records of transactions and supporting evidence of the Payer's identity in accordance with Part I, Chapter 8.